US senator visits Taiwan as China ups military threat

-TAIPEI, Taiwan (AP) — On a visit to Taiwan, U.S. Senator Tammy Duckworth reiterated support for the island amid rising Chinese threats.
+TAIPEI, Taiwan (AP) — U.S. Sen. Tammy Duckworth on Tuesday reiterated America’s support for Taiwan on her second visit in a year to the self-governing island claimed by China.

-Duckworth met with Taiwanese President Tsai Ing-wen on Tuesday and emphasized the close economic, political and security relations between Taipei and Washington.
+Duckworth, meeting with Taiwan President Tsai Ing-wen, emphasized the close economic, political and security relations between Taipei and Washington.

-China claims Taiwan as its own territory to be annexed by force, and sent 30 military aircraft into airspace close to the island Monday.
+China sent 30 military aircraft toward the island on Monday in an ongoing campaign of regular flights.
 Taiwan’s Defense Ministry said it responded by scrambling jets, putting air defense missile systems on alert and issuing radio warnings.

-In her remarks to Tsai, Duckworth said she wanted to “emphasize our support for Taiwan security.”
+Duckworth said she wanted to “emphasize our support for Taiwan security.”
+The former Army helicopter pilot and lieutenant colonel in the National Guard cited strong bipartisan backing for a bill she has put forward promoting cooperation between Taiwan’s armed forces and the National Guard.

 Tsai thanked the U.S. government and Congress “for the importance they place on peace and stability across the Taiwan Strait,” as well as Duckworth herself for “keeping a close watch on Taiwan related security issues.”